trungdangtapcode/dijkstra-visualization/README.md

 ## How to use

-run app.py
+    Run app.py

-input your graph's data to textbox with following form (the reader is not very strict):
+Input your graph's data to textbox with following form (the reader is not very strict):

     node_U_label + node_V_label + weight

+You can drag and drop node or move around with mouse, 2 connected nodes will pull each other but also push every other nodes

 ![demo](https://github.com/trungdangtapcode/dijkstra-visualization/blob/main/readme/demo.png)